National Modern Languages SCITT

 Our choice of placement school is based upon your experience to date, areas for development and any relevant personal circumstances.
 We want you to be happy in your placement school and will endeavour to take any personal requests into consideration.
 In addition, you will have the opportunity to visit a special school.
 This will help you to develop your skills so that you are prepared to teach the full ability range of students and see differentiation in action!

 Train in one of our geographical hubs

 The National Modern Languages SCITT is in partnership with local teaching schools and excellent schools from both the state and independent sector.
 Our partnership extends to many areas of the country enabling you to choose a setting that most suits you.
-Currently we have geographical hubs in Sheffield, Bolton and London.
-However, more hubs are planned for the coming year.
+Click here to see the range of hubs currently available.

 A supportive environment